VladimirGrebenev/admin_mailing_service/README.md

 # About admin_mailing_service
-admin service for mailing messenges to clients phone.
+admin service for mailing messenges to clients phones.

 # To start working development